cocos/cocos-docs/en/ui/multi-resolution.md

 Under such a displaying mode, there might be black borders on the screen or scene image that exceed the design resolution (goof).
 Although developers try their best to avoid black borders in general, if you want to make sure all the contents within the scale of design resolution are displayed on the screen, you can use this mode too.

-### According to the ratio of width to height, 'Fit Width' or 'Fit Height' will be automatically chosen
+### According to the ratio of width to height, 'Fit Width' or 'Fit Height' will be automatically chosen.

 If there are no strict requirements for the content that might be cut down on the four sides of the screen, you don't need to open any fit mode in the Canvas component.
 Then **Fit Height** or **Fit Width** will be automatically chosen according to the ratio of width to height to avoid black borders.
 In other words, when the ratio of width to height of the design resolution is larger than that of the screen resolution, 'Fit Height' will be automatically opened (as in the first picture above); when the ratio of width to height of the design resolution is smaller than that of the screen resolution, 'Fit Width' will be automatically opened(as in the second picture above).